buckaroo-labs/SabreDance/README.md

 * tar -xvf v1.0.tar
 * ln -s Hydrogen-1.0 Hydrogen

+To enforce or synchronize changes in the recurrence schedule between heterogenous clients, schedule a job that will run "php batch_processing.php"

 Feel free to reach out for assistance with this project, with sabre/dav in general, or even client setup (Thunderbird and iOS are working well for me).

 ## Future